softbankrobotics-labs/pepper-mask-detection/README.md

 ## 3. Using the library in your project

 ### 3.1.
-Add the library as a dependancy
+Add the library as a dependency

-You can use Jitpack (https://jitpack.io/) to add the library as a gradle dependancy.
+You can use Jitpack (https://jitpack.io/) to add the library as a gradle dependency.

 **Step 1)** add JitPack repository to your build file: